danlark1/forward_store/README.md

 mov     eax, dword ptr [rsp + 2]
 ```

-It loads 16 bytes and reads 4 bytes with the offset 2.
+It stores 16 bytes and reads 4 bytes with the offset 2.

-Benchmarks are represented in a `store_X_load_Y_offset_Z` where we store X bytes, load Y bytes with the offset Z. Latency tables for some random Intel, AMD and Arm processors.
+Benchmarks are represented in a `store_X_load_Y_offset_Z` where we store X bytes, load Y bytes with the offset Z (obviously, Y + Z $\leq$ X).
+Latency tables for some random Intel, AMD and Arm processors.

 ![Rome](media/rome.png)